sandstorm/vscode-awesome-ts-react-redux-snippets/README.md

 ## Known Issues

 * Redux-Saga does not work with `'@@martin_hotell/rex-tils'`'s action creator.
-But you can make it work though.
+You can fix this by not using Redux-Saga or by unfreezing your actions for Redux-Saga. (https://github.com/Hotell/rex-tils/issues/21)

 ## Release Notes